Serious Threats to Patient Safety!

 Fractions of a millimeter could make a difference between success and a complication

 If you do you better know who is taking care of your eyes and what their qualifications are.
-Dangerous changes to the law are being considered there right now, as well as in West Virginia and Alabama, that would allow optometrists, who have NOT gone to medical school and have not completed adequate surgical residency training to perform surgery on YOUR eyes!
+Dangerous changes to the law are being considered there right now that would allow optometrists, who have NOT gone to medical school and have not completed adequate surgical residency training to perform surgery on YOUR eyes!
 And this could be WITHOUT EVER actually performing the procedure under supervision on a real patient - YOU or a loved one could be their first!

 When these laws are passed, certification standards are put in place by the state optometry boards which are frankly just dangerous.
 Optometry school and certification courses (typically 32 hours over a weekend, no real patients or experience!) are NOT a substitute for medical school and the 4 years of internship and residency training of an ophthalmologist.